Updated August 26, 2020

 Journalists covering the protests should consider and be aware of the following:

-- Media workers should not be expected to work alone
+- Media workers should not be expected to work alone when covering protests

-- Taking into account the increased levels of violence and tactics used by both police and protesters, ballistic glasses, helmets, and stab vests should be worn.
-If there is a threat of live ammunition being used, then body armor should be considered
+- Taking into account the levels of violence and tactics used by both police and protesters, ballistic glasses, helmets, and stab vests should be worn.
+If there is a threat of live ammunition being used, then body armor should also be considered

 - Consider using a “backwatcher” to help keep you aware of what is going on around you